Leadership is Redefining “Profit”. See my post HERE

 Berny: Alan G. Dohrmann was how he was known in the business.
-You can still Google search him.
-I run across people who were trained by him, and they are just in tears over the gratitude of his contribution to their businesses or lives.
+You can still Google search for him.
+I run across people who were trained by him, and they are just in tears over his gratitude for his contribution to their businesses or lives.

 Hugh: You mentioned Clement Stone.
 In that chain of people he influenced, was Napoleon Hill one of those?